 Source: JEE Advanced 2026 Result Press Release – jeeadv.ac.in

 Qualifying the cutoff only earns you a rank.
 To secure an IIT seat, your rank must fall within the JoSAA closing rank for your chosen IIT and programme.
-Qualifying with a borderline rank can still mean limited IIT seat options, particularly for CSE at top IITs.
+Qualifying with a borderline rank — say, a CRL rank of 40,000 — still leaves you with limited IIT seat options, particularly for any CSE programme.
+Explore all IIT branches across all JoSAA rounds before deciding on a non-IIT alternative.

 JEE Advanced Previous Year Cutoff Trends 2022–2026

-Five years of JEE Advanced data reveals two separate trends: the qualifying marks trend (driven by paper difficulty) and the IIT admission closing rank trend (driven by seat count and programme demand).
-Looking at both together gives the clearest picture of what to expect.
+Five years of JEE Advanced data reveals two separate trend lines: the qualifying marks (driven by paper difficulty) and the IIT admission closing ranks (driven by seat count and programme demand).
+Looking at both together gives the clearest picture of how 2026 compares to recent history.

 Qualifying Marks Trend (2022–2026):

-Year CRL (General) Marks OBC-NCL / EWS Marks SC / ST / PwD Marks Total Qualified
+Year CRL (General) Marks OBC-NCL / EWS Marks SC / ST / PwD Marks Change in CRL vs Previous Year Total Qualified

-IIT CSE Closing Rank Trend (OPEN Gender-Neutral, Final Round where available):
+IIT CSE Closing Rank Trend (OPEN Gender-Neutral, Final Round):

 IIT 2022 (approx.) 2023 (approx.) 2024 (approx.) 2025 (approx.) 2026 Round 1